 Recognizing As a professor of chemical engineering at The University of Texas, Dr. Rase recognized the importance of a strong educational background at the elementary and secondary school level for a student’s later academic success at the college level.
 Recognizing the needs of her own two children, Mrs. Rase became a pioneer in the college preparatory school movement in Austin.

 the needs of her own two children, Mrs. Rase

 As the founders of Kirby Hall, Dr. and Mrs. Rase conceived of a school with small classes in which their children would be with other driven and academically gifted students.
 They also wanted children to be treated with respect and to be given recognition for their individual talents and strengths.
 Students would then feel fully seen, believed in, and heard.
 On such a foundation of trust, students would take the intellectual risks necessary for maximizing their potential.

-Over the next couple of years, the Rases and other families from The University of Texas community began setting up an independent college preparatory school based on Judeo-Christian values, universal teachings that are found in many world religions.
+Over the next couple of years, the Rases and other families from The University of Texas community began setting up an independent college preparatory school.
 Since opening in 1976, Kirby Hall solidified its reputation as a school for academically gifted students whose parents also wanted a kind and loving environment.
 After Kirby Hall achieved its non-profit status, the entity purchased Helen M. Kirby Hall.
 Today, this 501(c)(3) continues to own and maintain this historic building.

 Kirby Hall’s Historic Home